Tuvalu Telecommunications Corporation

 Tuvalu Telecommunications Corporation (TTC) is a state-owned enterprise of Tuvalu, which provides fixed-line telephone communications to subscribers on each of the islands of Tuvalu.
 Each island in Tuvalu relies on TTC for the use of a satellite dish for inter-island telephone communication and internet access.
 TTC also provides mobile phone services on Funafuti and Vaitupu.
 TTC is the sole provider of Telecommunications in Tuvalu.
 TTC is established by the Tuvalu Telecommunications Corporation Act 1993.

 Satellite broadband services

 TTC currently operates satellite internet services with less than 20 Mbit/s of capacity.
 In June 2014, TTC signed a five-year agreement with Kacific Broadband Satellites for the supply of high speed bandwidth to the islands of Tuvalu.
 The service will be provided by the Kacific-1 satellite - Ka-band High Throughput Satellite (HTS) - that was due to be launched in late 2016 or early 2017.
-Kacific would provide TTC with increasing levels of capacity over the 5-year period, starting with 80Mbit/s and up to 150 Mbit/s after four years.
+Kacific would provide TTC with increasing levels of capacity over the 5-year period, starting with 80 Mbit/s and up to 150 Mbit/s after four years.
 TTC can take extra capacity - up to 225 Mbit/s.